 At the farm, I was pleased to note, the weir fires had burned the branches then sputtered out as intended.
 The neighbor warning me of setting a conflagration stopped by with his wife to give me a get-well card but offered no apology.
 Another came with a cheap bottle of wine sniffing out if the farm was up for sale.
 It wasn’t.

 I got a cripple parking pass good until 2022.
 Over 2 years, I transposed from wheelchair to crutches, to cane, to slight limp which I exaggerate if I use a handicap parking space at Costco or the airport.

 By summer harvest season I was running the forklift to load cherries on 18-wheeler truck trailers and scooting about the farm in a mule.
 Doctor Lin warned me not to drive until I could do so with my right foot because the brain has difficulty switching feet on the gas and brake pedals.
 I disobeyed, of course, and drove slow and careful on the road but zipped about driving the mule on the farm.
 To prove her correct, I slammed on the gas pedal instead of the brake pedal driving up to an 18-wheeler trailer.
 The mule drove under up to its windshield and had to be extracted by the tractor and a lot of fiberglass to get the mule back together.

-The doctors predicted the need for special shoes with my foot unable to make the full pedal movement for walking was never needed.
-Four years later, I can wear shorts and sandals grossing others and walk miles.
-Every morning, while putting on sock and shoes, I thank Doctor Lin.
+The doctors predicted the need for special shoes with my foot unable to make the full pedal movement for walking, but it was never needed.
+Four years later, I can wear shorts and sandals, grossing others, and walk miles.
+Every morning, while putting on socks and shoes, I thank Doctor Lin.